• Skip to primary navigation

 Thattai is a crispy and flavorful, traditional South Indian snack that is made for several festivals.

-These days, it is very easy to get sweets and snacks from stores, but there is nothing like making at home.
+These days, it is very easy to get sweets and snacks from stores, but there is nothing like making them at home.
 Thattai tastes so much better and fresher when made at home.

-As the kids are growing up, I feel that there is more and more necessity to make traditional Indian snacks for them.
+As the kids are growing up, I feel that there is more and more necessary to make traditional Indian snacks for them.
 I am blessed to have kids who love Indian food and feel very connected to their roots.
-When making traditional snacks like this, I think back of my childhood days and cherish my memories by sharing those stories with them.

 This year for Krishna Jayanthi, I made thattai and Therattipaal.
 Therattipaal aka milk fudge happens to be baby Krishna's favorite and also my boys.
 I grew up loving this milk sweet made from fresh cow's milk.